NuckedPvper/Legal/README.md

-# Legal
+# Easy to use Legal page

-Simple terms of service / Privacy / Acceptable use page.
+Simple layout for: terms of service / Privacy / Acceptable use page.